-MGT 795 Business, Policy, and Ethics is designed to provide an integrated examination of traditional and emerging strategic and ethical business management issues.
+MGT 795 Strategic Management and Ethics is designed to provide an integrated examination of traditional and emerging strategic and ethical business management issues.
 It explores the means by which the overall direction and strategy of the organization is constructed, established, implemented, and revised.
 Focus is on analyzing, creating, and implementing strategy within the context of the firm's resources and capabilities.

 Coursework develops a perspective of the organization as a whole adapting to its internal and external (primarily competitive and market) environments, as well as corporate social responsibility.
 Explicit examination is given to the responsibilities, skills, and perspectives required of senior executives in the organization.
 This course is the capstone course of the MBA program and is recommended to be taken at the end of your program.

 Coursework is designed for strategy development and plan implementation.
-Here are examples of some assignments you may complete as part of MGT 795 Business, Policy, and Ethics.
+Here are examples of some assignments you may complete as part of MGT 795 Strategic Management and Ethics.

 - Test and share your knowledge of the coursework by taking weekly quizzes and participating in discussion boards with posts and responses.